 Research indicates that group therapy can be especially effective for student issues, and the Psychological Counseling Center (PCC) typically schedules several groups every semester.
 Each therapy group may have five to ten student members, led by a PCC clinician.
 Groups typically meet once each week for about 90 minutes, through the semester.
 Group meetings typically are held at pre-selected campus sites.

 Some students express concern about the confidentiality of group therapy.
 PCC staff expect participants in group therapy to maintain ethical and responsible standards of confidentiality concerning others' participation in the group.
 Group rules are established at the very first meeting.
 New Paltz students have done very well in respecting and protecting group members' privacy, and generally find it very supportive to know other people in the campus community who share their struggles.

 If you are interested in joining one of our groups, discuss your interest during your PCC intake, or call the PCC at 845-257-2920 to schedule a brief introductory appointment with the group facilitator.
-Unless otherwise indicated, our groups meet in the Psychological Counseling Center's conference room.

 See the Group Counseling Brochure (PDF) for more information.

+Group themes vary each semester.
 Some examples of groups facilitated by PCC staff include: